MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 **Python**

 ```
-python train-model-without-labels.py
+python train-model.py
 ```

 7. Wait for the program to end.
 Then review the model output and locate the Model ID in the terminal.
-8. Copy the Model ID from the terminal output, and paste it somewhere you can easily retrieve it.
-You will use it when analyzing new forms.
+You will need this value in the next procedure.

 ## Test the model created without labels